calebschoepp/caleb-www/content/blog/2022-halfway-check-in.md

 ---
 title: "2022 Halfway Check-In"
-date: 2022-07-20
+date: 2022-08-03
 draft: false
 ---

-**TODO fix publish date**

 My [2021 year in review](/blog/2021/year-in-review-2021/) outlines my goals for 2022.
-Now that we are a bit more than halfway through the year I thought it would be a good idea to stop and reflect on these goals[^1] --- to see where I've excelled and where I've slacked.
-To determine what is still worthy of pursuing and what I should [give up on](/blog/2022/when-should-i-give-up/).
+Now that we are a bit more than halfway through the year I thought it would be a good idea to stop and reflect on these goals[^1].
+Time to see where I've excelled and where I've slacked and determine what is still worthy of pursuing and what I should [give up on](/blog/2022/when-should-i-give-up/).

+## Checking In On 2022

 ### Career